 My own vegan journey began back in 2017.
-Since then I've developed a passion for vegan food and love helping others to discover the benefits of plant-based food, and how it can improve our health and well-being.
+Since then I've developed a passion for vegan cooking and love helping others to discover the benefits of plant-based food, and how it can improve our health and well-being.

 More about me...

 I'm deeply passionate about living a vegan lifestyle and I created this space to empower others to transform their lives through plant-based nutrition.
 My health and wellness come first before anything else.
-My daily workout routine is very important to me and I’m very mindful of what foods I put into my body.
+My daily workout routine is important to me and I’m very mindful of what foods I put into my body.